sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   Is blue-green deployment suitable for major feature change?
 -   What are the challenges for doing blue-green deployment?
-    - Brad thinks blue-green deployment is possible for most cases
     - What about table change - don't delete field, don't delete tables

 ## Steps for blue-green deployment